gregorriegler/gregorriegler.github.io/_posts/2020-05-11-outside-in-tdd-a-consumer.md

 ```
 Run the tests => **<span style="color:green">Green</span>**.

-Note how I extracted both the baseUrl and path variables to allow for further extraction of duplicated code.
+Note how I as well extracted both the `baseUrl` and `path` variables inside the tests.
+This allows us to further extract the function that does the actual request.

 ```typescript
 const bent = require("bent")